-- Grades for Orientation Week exams are posted to the Fall record.
+- Grades for August/September exams are posted to the Fall record.
 Grades for IAP exams are posted to the Spring record and do not count toward your IAP/Spring credit load limit.

 For Current Students

-See the Office of the Registrar site for ASE petition procedure, deadlines and grading policies.
 A departmental signature can be obtained in the MAS office once your adviser has signed the petition form.
 You do not need a signature from the Instructor in charge.
 You will be notified about the status of your petition by the Registrar's Office shortly after the submission deadline.
-Approval email will include the time and place of the exam.
+Approval emails will include the time and place of the exam.
 If you decide not to take the exam after your petition is approved, notify the MAS before the exam takes place.

-The Mathematics Department offers ASEs for 18.01 and 18.02 without registration to all incoming students.
-All GIR ASE schedules are included in the "freshman packet" sent to you by the Admissions Office and on the The First-Year website.
+All GIR ASE schedules are included in the "first-year packet" sent to you by the Admissions Office and on the The First-Year website.

 The 18.01 ASE is divided into two parts.
 Passing the first part completes an entrance requirement for 18.01A.
 Passing both parts earns credit for 18.01.

-For incoming Freshmen, ASE results are recorded as Pass / NoRecord for exams taken during Orientation week or Fall term and A / B / C / NoRecord for exams taken during IAP or Spring term.
+For incoming first-year students, ASE results are recorded as Pass / NoRecord for exams taken during orientation or Fall term and A / B / C / NoRecord for exams taken during IAP or Spring term.
 If you fail the exam, no record will be kept other than an internal notation that you attempted the exam.
 For upperclass transfer students, standard letter grades are recorded.

 Preparing for the ASE